 Day 5: The Cutting Edge of Crucible® Therapy

-This manual represents the first attempt to bring that body of teaching together in one place: the concepts, the language, the framework, organized and accessible for clinicians who are stepping into this work for the first time.
-It includes live clinical vignettes and dialogue written in right brain language, the kind that lands in the body not just the mind.
+This manual represents the first attempt to consolidate that body of teaching together in one place: the concepts, the language, the framework, organized and accessible for clinicians who are stepping into this work for the first time, as well as those looking to fill in gaps and build a more solid foundation.
+The manual includes clinical vignettes and dialogue written in right brain language, to help a clinician have a picture of how the approach looks in practice.

-The comprehensive glossary gives you the vocabulary you need to continue learning, seek supervision, and engage more deeply in further Crucible training.
-It is a living document, born out of years of direct study with Dr. Schnarch and the colleagues who trained alongside him.
+The comprehensive glossary serves as a reference for the student with the vocabulary to continue growing, seek consultation, and engage more deeply in further Crucible training.
+It is a living document, born out of years of direct study with Dr. Schnarch and translating his material into clinical training material.

 This training is a beginning, not an endpoint.
-The Crucible® Approach requires sustained growth, and there are clear pathways to continue developing your skills.
+Applying the Crucible® Approach well requires extensive training and ongoing consultation, and there are clear pathways to continue developing your self and skills as a Crucible Therapist.

 1. Join a Consultation Group

 Apply what you are learning to your actual cases with guidance from experienced Crucible therapists.
 ICTEC offers consultation groups for clinicians at various levels of experience.
-A consultation group is one of the most effective ways to develop your Crucible thinking between formal trainings.
+A consultation group is one of the most effective ways to develop yourself as a Crucible Therapist between formal trainings.

 2. Crucible® Fundamentals